-Notes: Regardless of which deployment method you choose, all browsers must have the certificate installed for SSL inspection to work properly.
-It is important to know that filtering will still occur even without the certificate deployed, but users will receive certificate warnings in their browser for HTTPS sites that Cipafilter provides SSL inspection (google.com, for example).
+Regardless of which deployment method you choose, all browsers must have the certificate installed for SSL inspection to work properly.
+It is important to know that filtering will still occur even without the certificate deployed, but users will receive certificate warnings in their browser for HTTPS sites for which the Cipafilter provides SSL inspection (google.com, for example).

 The SSL certificate can take up to a full 24 hours before being available to Chromebooks and will only be installed to the local users profiles as they access the Chromebook.